jelocodes/TL-marketing/readme.md

 #Why?

-Creating an MLS aggregator and automatic the client-buyer homebuying process yo.
+Creating an MLS aggregator and automating the client-buyer homebuying process yo.